ankitdutta428/QuickBench/README.md

 A lightweight, zero-dependency Python utility for timing code execution.
 QuickBench provides both a **decorator** and a **context manager** which can easily measure how long functions or code blocks take to run.

+**QuickBench** is the all-in-one performance toolkit for Python developers.
+Whether you are optimizing a `for` loop, comparing Machine Learning models, or evaluating LLM latency, QuickBench handles the metrics so you can focus on the code.

+## Why QuickBench?

+* **Universal Timer:** Benchmark functions or blocks of code with a simple decorator.
+* **ML Benchmarking:** Automatically compare `sklearn`, `xgboost`, etc. (Accuracy, F1, RMSE).
+* **LLM Benchmarking:** Measure Token/sec and Latency for GPT, Llama, or Claude wrappers.
+* **pandas Output:** All results return clean DataFrames ready for analysis.

+---

 ## Features

 - **Decorator Support:** Time entire functions with a single line (`@monitor`).